Strain Tracking and its Value in Microbiome Health

 Tiny Health's strain tracking feature is more than just an advancement in technology; it's a tool that empowers families to make informed decisions about their health.
 By bridging the gap between complex science and practical, everyday actions, Tiny Health is transforming how we approach gut health, especially in the first 1,000 days, a crucial time for gut development.
 Let us be an ally in your family’s journey towards personalized health and wellness.
 Learn more on our strain tracking FAQ and get started with Tiny Health tests today.

-A screenshot of a web health application
+A screenshot of the Tiny Health web application showing the gut test results

 Take a look inside our baby gut health report